dvsun/your-own-project/README .md

 * Diabetes in correlation with chest pain.
 * Resting blood pressure (hypertension) and  maximum heart rate achieved in correlation with Age.

 Databases source: Heart disease UCI from Kaggle.com (https://www.kaggle.com/ronitf/heart-disease-uci).

+---- FILES & FOLDERS

+Main folder: Contains the main analysis of the data (jupyter file "Analysis.ipynb"), a file with code especifically to create plots directly from data, without any proper analysis (jupyter file "Graphs for slides.ipynb") and the present README.

+Data: Contains the original source of the data (.zip), the curated data (.csv) and a file explaining difficult concepts from the data (.odt).

+Graphs: Contains plots that are derived for some analysis (.svg).
+These were used to present the data.

+---- INSTRUCTIONS FOR THE EXERCICE

 ## General schedule
 *Today*